seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 - **`gradient.ipynb`** --- here we describe how we calculate the gradient by cross-correlation of the forward and adjoint wavefields over time.
 In this notebook, we also show how to repeat this for multiple sources.

-{--We start with the description of a modeling operator and then move on to the adjoint operator and gradient for FWI. --} {>>Redundant<<} {++ For technically more sophisticated methods to minimize the FWI objective and ways to compute matrix-free actions of FWI's Jacobian and (Gauss-Newton) Hessian, we refer to Part 2 of this tutorial.++}
+For technically more sophisticated methods to minimize the FWI objective and ways to compute matrix-free actions of FWI's Jacobian and (Gauss-Newton) Hessian, we refer to Part 2 of this tutorial.

-{--A complete tutorial on how to optimize the FWI objective function, once the computational framework is in place, will be covered in the second part.
-This tutorials is linked to three notebooks that detail each step of the implementation from modeling to FWI.
-For clarity purposes, some details will be left out of the article but are fully detailed in the corresponding notebooks.--}

-## {~~Modelling~>Wave simulations for inversion~~}
+## Wave simulations for inversion

 The acoustic wave equation for the squared slowness ``m``, defined as ``m(x,y)=c^{-2}(x,y)`` with ``c(x,y)`` being the unknown spatially varying wavespeed, and ``q(x,y,t;x_s)`` a source located at ``(x_s,y_s)``, is given by: